 The Arthritis Research UK Centre for Adolescent Rheumatology at UCL, UCLH and GOSH will be hosting it's third one day National Symposium on Adolescent Rheumatology.
-The meeting will consist of speakers drawn from UCL, across the UK and internationally, including Professors Monika Østensen, Fiona Powrie, Dan Littman, Steve Ball, Lucy Wedderburn, Drs Ian Giles, Rachel Tattersall, Elena Nikiphorou, Despina Eleftheriou, Lizzy Rosser, Erin Walker, Anne-Marie Boylan, Bruce Paton, Jane Simmonds, Janet McDonagh and Ms Emma James who will be speaking on a wide range of novel and exciting topics related to adolescent rheumatology.
+The meeting will consist of speakers drawn from UCL, across the UK and internationally, including Professors Monika Østensen, Fiona Powrie, Dan Littman, Steve Ball, Lucy Wedderburn, Drs Ian Giles, Rachel Tattersall, Elena Nikiphorou, Despina Eleftheriou, Lizzy Rosser, Erin Walker, Anne-Marie Boylan, Bruce Paton, Jane Simmonds, Tim Rapley, Ms Emma James and Mr Stuart Moore who will be speaking on a wide range of novel and exciting topics related to adolescent rheumatology.
 There will also be abstract presentations.

 To submit an abstract please email Brenda Bell email@example.com

 The symposium will be held at the Kennedy Lecture Theatre, UCL Great Ormond Street Institute of Child Health, University College London, 30 Guilford Street, London and will run from 9am – 5pm, followed by a social and networking event.